lasseignelab/labwebsite/content/blog/2023-02-09-10simplerules.md

 ---
-title: Ten simple rules for using public biological data for your research (Published in PLOS Computational Biology)
+title: New Publication in PLOS Computational Biology!
+Ten simple rules for using public biological data for your research
 author: 'Nathaniel DeVoss'
 date: '2023-02-16'
 slug: 10 Simple Rules